Wabash, Indiana

-Wabash is a city in Noble Township, Wabash County, in the U.S. state of Indiana.
-The population was 10,666 at the 2010 census.
-The city is situated along the Wabash River in the county seat of Wabash County.
+Wabash is a city in Noble Township, Wabash County, Indiana, United States.
+As of the 2020 census, Wabash had a population of 10,440.
+The city is situated along the Wabash River and is the county seat of Wabash County.

 Wabash is notable as claiming to be the first electrically lighted city in the world, which was inaugurated on March 31, 1880.
 However, closer inspection of the reference shows only the court house grounds were lighted.
 It is also home to the historic Eagles Theatre, Paradise Spring Treaty Grounds (1826), the Wabash and Erie Canal, Presbyterian Church (1880), and Disciples of Christ Christian Church (1865).

 Etymology

 The name Wabash derives from a Miami-Illinois term for "water over white stones."
 The Miami name reflected the clarity of the river in Huntington County, Indiana, where the river bottom is limestone.

 History

 The first settlers to arrive in Wabash was in 1829 as a result of the treaty of Paradise Spring.
 The town of Wabash was platted in the spring of 1834 by Col. Hugh Hanna and Col. David Burr.
 The community was designated as the county seat, and it was incorporated in 1834.
 The town prospered due to its proximity to the Wabash and Erie Canal.
 In 1870 the Wabash County Courthouse and most of downtown was destroyed in a fire.
 However, the resilience of the city led Wabash to recover.
 The construction of the Big Four Railway brought even more growth to the small town but led to the neglect of the canal.